Title IX Office

 Institutional Compliance with Title IX

-To provide a safe, healthy, and God-honoring environment at Moody, to ensure compliance with federal and state civil rights laws and regulations, and to affirm its commitment to promoting biblical integrity while meeting the goals of fairness and equity in all aspects of its Education Programs and Activities, consistent with Moody’s religious beliefs, Moody has developed policies and procedures that provide a prompt, fair, and impartial process for those involved in an allegation of Prohibited Conduct as defined in Moody’s Sexual Harassment and Sexual Violence Response Policy.
-The core purpose of this Sexual Harassment and Sexual Violence Response Policy (the “Policy”) is the prohibition of all forms of Sexual Harassment, Sexual Assault, Dating Violence, Domestic Violence, Sexual Exploitation and Stalking and to provide a safe environment in which those who have been the target of or who witness Sexual Harassment or Sexual Violence can report such conduct without fear of Retaliation.
+To provide a safe, healthy, and God-honoring environment at Moody, to ensure compliance with federal and state civil rights laws and regulations, and to affirm its commitment to promoting biblical integrity while meeting the goals of fairness and equity in all aspects of its Education Programs and Activities, consistent with Moody’s religious beliefs, Moody has developed policies and procedures that provide a prompt, fair, and impartial process for those involved in an allegation of Prohibited Conduct as defined in Moody’s Title IX policy.
+The core purpose of Title IX Office (the “Policy”) is the prohibition of all forms of Sexual Harassment, Sexual Assault, Dating Violence, Domestic Violence, Sexual Exploitation and Stalking and to provide a safe environment in which those who have been the target of or who witness Sexual Harassment or Sexual Violence can report such conduct without fear of Retaliation.

 This Policy applies to all members of the Moody community—students, faculty, administrators, and staff; and vendors, contractors, and third parties who visit Moody’s campus with respect to all conduct in any academic, educational, extra-curricular, athletic, or other Moody program or activity (collectively, “Moody programs and activities”) on the Moody campus and Moody programs and activities occurring off-campus, including Moody programs and activities outside the United States.
 This Policy also applies to persons conducting business with or visiting Moody.
 Accordingly, Moody may investigate all Title IX Complaints regardless of where the alleged conduct occurs.